BEST : A decision tree algorithm that handles missing values: Conclusion

 \section{Conclusion}

 We have constructed a modified tree-building algorithm that lets the users decide the regions of the predictor space where variables are available for the data partitioning process.
 We have focused on using this feature to manage missing values.
-BEST has the elegant property of analysing a variable only when values are known without assuming any missingness dependence structure.
-It produces highly interpretable trees and achieves higher accuracy than most missing value handling techniques in cases we have identified using simulated data sets.
+BEST has the elegant property of analysing a variable only when values are known without assuming any missingness structure.
+It produces highly interpretable trees and achieves comparable accuracy to most missing value handling techniques in cases we have identified using simulated data sets.
 Even though BEST shares similarities with the separate class technique, BEST leads to a more accurate variable importance analysis and produces more interpretable and intuitive trees.

 BEST suffers from a weakness when the gating variable has no predictive power.
 In those cases, the algorithm will never choose to split upon the gating variable and thus will never be allowed to use the branch-exclusive variable.
 This problem can lead to a decrease in accuracy in some simple cases where the data is MCAR.
 Fortunately, as we have previously discussed, there already exist multiple techniques to handle data MCAR and we can count on cross-validation in order to help us select the best missing data handling technique.
-Nonetheless, in the simulated experiments we have performed, results were mostly positive as BEST outperforms other techniques when data is MAR and MNAR and when the data size is not too large.
+Nonetheless, in the simulated experiments we have performed, results were mostly positive as BEST outperforms some other techniques when data is MAR and MNAR.

 The results produced by BEST were also satisfactory when the algorithm was used on the real motivating \textit{grades data set}.
 We were able to achieve higher accuracy than with most other techniques while obtaining a more interpretable classifier.
 Since variable importance was a concern in the \textit{grades data set} analysis, BEST was an improvement as it answers that research question by providing a more reliable variable importance analysis than the separate class approach previously used \cite{Beaulac18}.